W01 Learning Activity: Naming Conventions

 spaces

 in names.
-Use dashes instead, e.g.,
+Use dashes instead, for example,

 design-document.html